 Count out the Yankees and Red Sox, surprisingly.
-The two major powers should have healthy, power hitting, defensive talents at first base in Adrian Gonzalez and Mark Teixeira – and it’s silly to consider Pujols in a DH role – one that Albert himself likely wouldn’t accept, and neither would each of the two aforementioned stars.
+The two major powers should have healthy, power hitting, defensive talents at first base in Adrian Gonzalez and Mark Teixeira.
+It’s silly to consider Pujols in a DH role.
+Albert likely wouldn’t accept a DH role, anyway, and neither would the two aforementioned stars.

-Three teams – aside from the Cardinals, who could eventually talk Pujols into staying – would make the most sense, as franchises that would have the moxie and the stones to throw an exorbitant amount of cash in Pujols’ direction.
+Three teams – aside from the Cardinals, who could eventually talk Pujols into staying – would make the most sense.
+These are franchises that have the moxie and the stones to throw an exorbitant amount of cash in Pujols’ direction.

-Washington Nationals – As proven earlier this past offseason, the Nats are looking to add major pieces to its franchise, in hopes to build around its young nucleus and new stadium.
+As proven earlier this past offseason, the Nats are looking to add major pieces.
+There’s a need to build around its young nucleus and new stadium.
 Washington signed Jayson Werth to a ridiculous and overpriced 7-year, $126 million deal, proving that the Nats are willing to overpay to bring talent to the nation’s capital.
 With Strasburg potentially returning next year, adding Pujols to the offense would spark a lot of excitement for the Nats and its fanbase.
-Current Nationals 1B Adam LaRoche would also be heading into the second and final year of his deal.
+Current Nationals 1B Adam LaRoche is also be heading into the final year of his deal.

-Chicago Cubs – The reasons for the Cubs are quite obvious, from Carlos Pena only being onboard with a one-year deal, to a major market team needing a savior to bring it out of its never-ending title drought, to the simple fact that the Cubs would love nothing more than to steal away the superstar from its bitter rivals in St. Louis.
+The reasons for the Cubs are quite obvious.
+Carlos Pena is only onboard with a one-year deal.
+This is also a major market team needing a savior to bring it out of its never-ending title drought.
+Most notably, the Cubs would love nothing more than to steal away the superstar from its bitter rivals in St. Louis.
 Pujols would be a monster playing 81 games at Wrigley Field, and the fans would welcome him with open arms.

 There is plenty of time for the Albert Pujols rumor stew to continue to simmer, and if the St. Louis star does move to free agency at the end of the 2011 season, there will be plenty of fireworks and a LeBron James Decision-like atmosphere ready to explode onto the scene.